AliaaAhmed179/cpe371-hw1-course-planner/acceptance-criteria.md

 # acceptance-criteria.md

 User Story 1
-Given courses exist in the system
+Given courses exist in the system//
 When a student searches for course code "CpE371"
 Then the matching course shall be displayed